BREAKING NEWS! MECP2 Duplication is Reversible!

 In 2012, The 401 Project was established.
 The primary reason for starting this project was, based on a collaborative idea between Collene Wright and Peter Anderson, that if we could get each duplication family to contribute $401.00 then we could raise the $80,000 needed to start the reversal experiment.

 They didn’t stop there.
 Once the funds were raised, they then went on to create a website – www.401project.com.
+Today, “Cure MDS: 401 Project” has become an official subsidiary of the Rett Syndrome Research Trust and will not stop until there is a cure for MECP2 Duplication Syndrome.
 Please check out the video of the kiddos on the home page of this website.
-If you would like to have your child included on this page, please contact Peter or Collene by email at firstname.lastname@example.org.
+If you would like to have your child included on this page, please contact Peter or Collene by email at email@example.com

 Furthermore, if you have any questions about how you can help to raise money for research; these are the parents you should talk to.
 They have a lot of ideas and can get you on the right path to helping us find a treatment for this disease.